Dissociating Decodability and Causal Use in Bracket-Sequence Transformers

 Linear probes are widely used to test whether model states encode algorithmic and linguistic variables \citep{hewitt2019structural,hewitt2019control,elazar2021amnesic}.
 However, encoding does not directly imply use, and decodable variables have previously been seen to be behaviorally irrelevant \citep{hewitt2019control,elazar2021amnesic}.
 This gap has become increasingly important as many empirical claims in interpretability methodology rely on decodability alone.
 More broadly, false positives from multiple testing and underconstrained analysis pipelines are a familiar methodological risk, meaning this concern is not unique to interpretability \citep{meloux2025deadsalmon}.

 We study this gap in the Dyck language setting---the formal language of balanced bracket sequences---where the relevant hierarchical variables are explicitly computable.
-This provides us with a controlled setting in which representational and causal claims can be separated cleanly, since the relevant variables can be probed directly and interventions can be evaluated against ground-truth structure.
+Intuitively, a Dyck string is a sequence of nested brackets that must be closed in a last-in-first-out manner, so predicting each closing bracket requires tracking which opener is currently unmatched.
+This minimal, fully specified instance of hierarchical structure provides us with a controlled setting in which representational and causal claims can be separated cleanly, since the relevant variables can be probed directly and interventions can be evaluated against ground-truth structure.
 Specifically, we ask: when hierarchical variables are decodable within Dyck transformers, which are actually relevant to model computation?

 Our main claim is that the behavior of these Dyck transformers depends more strongly on sparse top-of-stack attention routing (i.e., each closing bracket attending almost entirely to the current stack top) than on decoded residual-stream directions.
-We support this claim with five findings: (i) hierarchical signals (depth, distance, and top-of-stack identity) are strongly decodable early in training; (ii) depth and distance remain decodable OOD, yet ablating their probe-aligned subspaces has near-zero behavioral effect; (iii) masking the true top-of-stack attention edge is catastrophic; (iv) activation patching localizes the critical retrieval step to a single computational block; and (v) a templated natural-language pilot replicates the same dissociation outside of the Dyck setting.
+We support this claim with five findings: \begin{enumerate}

+\item Hierarchical signals (depth, distance, and top-of-stack identity) are strongly decodable early in training. \item Depth and distance remain decodable OOD, yet ablating their probe-aligned subspaces has near-zero behavioral effect. \item Masking the true top-of-stack attention edge is catastrophic. \item Activation patching localizes the critical retrieval step to a single computational block. \item A templated natural-language setting shows the same dissociation outside of the Dyck language case. \end{enumerate}